ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 An injury that:

-  1. Is life threatening,
+   * Is life threatening,

-  2. Results in permanent impairment of a body function or permanent damage to body structure, or
+   * Results in permanent impairment of a body function or permanent damage to body structure, or

-  3. Necessitates medical or surgical intervention by a healthcare professional to:
+   * Necessitates medical or surgical intervention by a healthcare professional to:

-    i.  preclude permanent impairment of a body function or permanent damage to body structure or
+     * preclude permanent impairment of a body function or permanent damage to body structure or

-    ii. relieve unanticipated temporary impairment of a body function or unanticipated temporary damage to body structure.
+     *relieve unanticipated temporary impairment of a body function or unanticipated temporary damage to body structure.
 Temporary impairment of a body function or temporary damage to body structure is unanticipated if reference to such impairment or damage is not made in the labeling for the device or, if such reference is made in the labeling for the device, the manufacturer or importer of the device determines that such impairment or damage has occurred or is occurring more frequently or with greater severity than is stated in the labeling for the device or, if there is not any pertinent statement in the labeling, than is usual for the device.

 ### User Communication: